HenrikBengtsson/matrixStats/revdep/problems.md

     A package should be listed in only one of these fields.
     ```

+*   checking startup messages can be suppressed ...
+NOTE
+    ```
+    No methods found in package 'RSQLite' for request: 'dbListFields' when loading 'lumi'

+    It looks like this package (or a package it requires) has a startup message which cannot be suppressed: see ?packageStartupMessage.
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: 'prettydoc'